acmlira/acmlira.github.io/_posts/2021-02-25-totalcross-isn't-open-source.md

 tags: ["TotalCross"]
 ---
 Hey guys let's take back a few months ago when `totalcross` became an open source project.
->This text was written to be a TotalCross / totalcross issue a few months ago.
+>This text was written to be a `TotalCross/totalcross` issue a few months ago.

 ![image](https://media1.tenor.com/images/cc0861c13322fc1f71736128811d5a14/tenor.gif?itemid=4584294)